 - In the first quarter of 2018, foreign investment in the country hit USD$324.97 million.

-Get Started in Ecuador with Biz Latin Hub
+Doing business in Ecuador with Biz Latin Hub

 If you are looking to expand your business globally and find new opportunities in markets across Latin America, then Ecuador should be a country to consider.
 Indeed, with its strong and stable economy, its range of market opportunities, and low barriers to entry, there has never been a better time to step foot in the nation and make a splash with your business.